hdrien0/UYW-Content-Generator/README.md

 You need to copy the files needed by the mod to the right location on your computer.

 * First, you'll need to grab the latest release by going to the "Release" tab.

+* Download the release zip file (not the source code).

 * Decompress the zip file